 2123.2.
 Development and Implementation of Local Comprehensive Assessment System.

-Each supervisory union shall develop, and each school shall implement, a local comprehensive assessment system that:
+Each SU/SD shall develop, and each school shall implement, a local comprehensive assessment system that:

 assesses the standards approved by the State Board of Education;

-employs a balance of assessment types, including but not limited to, teacher-or student- designed assessments, portfolios, performances, exhibitions, and projects;
+employs a balance of assessment types, including but not limited to teacher-or student- designed assessments, portfolios, performances, exhibitions, projects, and surveys or other tools to measure the social-emotional health of students;

-includes both formative and summative assessments,
+includes both formative and summative assessments, including those that establish annual protocols and timelines for assessing the progress and needs of English Language Learners (ELL) beginning at the point of enrollment and continuing at designated intervals during the year as determined by the teachers and parents or legal guardians of ELL students or as mandated in law or policy;

-enables decisions to be made about student progression and graduation, including measuring proficiency-based learning,
+enables decisions to be made about student progression and graduation, including measuring proficiency-based learning, the social-emotional well-being of students, the existence and severity of opportunity and achievement gaps or deficiencies, and the state of progress on local, state and national directives intended to advance social and academic equity initiatives;

 informs the development of Personalized Learning Plans and student support;